 Over 60% favor the Detroit Lions.
 Hard to understand why.
 Seattle’s rushing attack was brilliant in their 2 games before the bye while Detroit’s defense had trouble containing Miami.
 Both teams are similar in terms of talent.

 If Lions over bet in your book, consider not using your layoff account.
-Set max betting limits on both squads just in case but consider allowing liability money on Detroit to ride.
+Set max betting limits on both squads just in case but consider allowing liability money on Detroit to ride in NFL Week 8.

 Tampa Bay Buccaneers at Cincinnati Bengals -4.5